Diamond Oaks Campus Policies & Information

 Diamond Oaks has a set tardy to school policy.
 School tardies (tardies to the student’s 1st assigned class for the day) are tracked on a quarterly basis and will reset at the start of each quarter.
 All unexcused tardies (i.e. no doctor note, court note, etc.) will follow the following course of action each quarter.

-ID badges must be worn by everyone in the building in order to maintain a safe and secure environment.
-Students will need to have their ID visible throughout the day.
-ID’s are needed when checking out books from the Cybrary, borrowing loaner laptops, and for use in the cafeteria when you are purchasing your breakfast and lunch.
-Students will receive one ID with an additional ID kept by the lab teacher.
+Students will need to have their ID badges with them at all times, as ID’s are needed when checking out books from the Cybrary, borrowing loaner Chromebook, for use of the copy machines/printers, and for use in the cafeteria when you are purchasing your breakfast and lunch.

-The Student Laptop Program at Great Oaks is designed to help students succeed academically and help prepare them for their future.
-The laptops issued to the students are district property.
-The student is responsible for the care of his/her laptop/charger.
-The software installed by the district must remain on the laptop.
-Students are prohibited from tampering with district-installed software/hardware or installing/downloading other software on the laptop.
+Chromebooks issued to the students are district property.
+The student is responsible for the care of his/her Chromebook and charger.
+Any software installed by the district must remain on the Chromebook.
+Students are prohibited from tampering with district-installed software/hardware or installing/downloading other software on the Chromebook.
+Students are also prohibited from visiting inappropriate websites.

 Students should not use profane, vulgar, abusive and obscene language or gestures while at school.
 If it should occur, it can result in staff and/or administrative discipline as warranted.